flutter/website/index.md

 Flutter provides an easy and productive way to build and deploy high-performance mobile apps for Android and iOS.
-The goal is to deliver apps that feel natural on different platforms, and we embrace differences like scrolling behavior, overscroll behaviors, and more.
+The goal is to deliver apps that feel natural on different platforms, and we embrace differences in scrolling behaviors, typography, icons, and more.

 ![Shrine, iOS left and Android right](/images/whatisflutter/shrine_both.png)

 This is an online marketplace app from the [Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery/lib/demo), a showcase of Flutter apps to download and run on a phone.
-Shrine has high-quality scrolling images, interactive cards, buttons and dropdown lists, and a shopping cart page.
-Run Shrine on an iPhone or Android phone, then check out the single codebase for this and more examples [here](https://github.com/flutter/flutter/tree/master/examples) in our github repository.
+Shrine has high-quality scrolling images, interactive cards, buttons, dropdown lists, and a shopping cart page.
+You can run Shrine on an emulator or a phone, then check out the single codebase for this and more examples [here](https://github.com/flutter/flutter/tree/master/examples) in our GitHub repository.

 No mobile development experience is required to get started.
-Apps are written in [Dart](https://dartlang.org), which will look familiar if you've used a language like Java or JavaScript.
+Apps are written in [Dart](https://dartlang.org/), which will look familiar if you've used a language like Java or JavaScript.
 Experience with object-oriented languages is definitely helpful, but even non-programmers have made Flutter apps!